HousedHorse/asciify/README.md

 **This command will take a very long time as it essentially performs the ASCII Image operation on EACH FRAME.**
 Please be patient and it is advised not to make the size too large.

+### Color Images and GIFs

+You can export as color ASCII art images and GIFs using the commands `cimg` and `cgif` respectively.